nyu-wireless/mmwsdr/2x2_sounder/README.md

-Instructions to build, set up and run the 2x2 60 GHz Channel Sounder developed by Notis.
+Instructions to build, set up and run the 60 GHz Channel Sounder developed by Notis.

 # Table of Contents

 [1.
 Build](#1-build-the-testbed)

-Download this document and follow

 [2.
 Program](#2-program-the-testbed)